 Key skills – Give a snappy overview of your key childcare/nursery skills, such as health, safety and hygiene, planning lessons, toilet training and numeracy and literacy skills development.
 Most, importantly, take a look over the role description to see what specific skills and knowledge your target employer is looking for — these should be listed in the job ad under ‘essential requirements‘ or similar.
 Then, if you can match any, make sure to mention these within your profile or personal statement.

 Qualifications – Highlight any relevant qualifications, such as a BTEC, NVQ or CACHE qualification in Early Years or Childcare.
 If you’re applying as a trainee or school leaver, mention your academic qualifications, especially maths and English — for example, ’10 GCSEs including Maths C and English B’.
 It can also be helpful to mention if you’re DBS checked and hold a driving license.

 Career goals + interests – If you’re a junior applicant, try to showcase why you’re applying for nursery assistant roles and how your interests and values align with the sector.
 Employers want to take on trainees and assistants who are genuinely passionate about childcare and are motivated to do a great job.

-Quick tip: If spelling and grammar isn't a strong point of yours, make use of a writing assistant tool like Grammarly to double-check your accuracy.
+Quick tip: If spelling and grammar isn’t a strong point of yours, make use of our partner’s CV builder to double-check your accuracy.